remnrem/luna-doc/docs/apps/moonbeam.md

 ## Notes and caveats

- - Moonbeam/Moonlight are designed to view single recordings: it is not the right tool for downloading entire cohorts.
+ - Moonbeam and the interactive viewer are designed to view single recordings: it is not the right tool for downloading entire cohorts.

  - Downloads typically take roughly 5-15 seconds, but this may vary